 You'll want to consider the arc of the story you want to tell, whether it's 30 seconds or 3 hours.
 You need to see if there's a rhythm to it.
 Does everything flow naturally?
 Is everything believable?
 Will the script work on set?

-When everything is in place you can get to work on your breakdown – the list of everything you will need for your production once shooting starts.
+When everything is in place you can get to work on your script breakdown – the list of everything you will need for your production once shooting starts.

-Maybe that should be the scripts?
+You will need to revise your script several times.
 No matter how good the writer(s), scripts are likely to go through several iterations before getting anywhere near being filmed.
 The early drafts give you time to flesh out characters and get rid of everything that doesn't work.
 This is where you figure out what needs to be added, changed or removed.
 The tighter the script before shooting, the more likely everything will run smoothly once you move into production.

 Don't 'Direct on Paper'